masolimano/maneage/README.md

      facility](https://en.wikipedia.org/wiki/Comparison_of_source_code_hosting_facilities)
      you prefer to keep an online copy of your project's version controlled history.
-We recommend [GitLab](https://gitlab.com) because it allows hosting of unlimited number of private repositories (necessary in many cases prior to publishing a result) for free and because you can host GitLab on your own server.
-Create an account in your favorite service (if you don't already have one) and define a new project there.
-It will give you a link that you can put in place of `XXX` in the command below.
+We recommend [GitLab](https://gitlab.com) because it allows any number of private repositories for free and because you can host GitLab on your own server.
+Create an account in your favorite service (if you don't already have one), and define a new project there.
+It will give you a link (ending in `.git`) that you can put in place of `XXX` in the command below.

      ```shell
      git remote add origin XXX